-B. State Update Delay and Throughput
+B. State Update and Read Delay

 Experiments.
-The main performance metric that we measure is the ASE state update delay at the time of sealing.
-This operation includes counter distribution to the protection group over the network, and thus the delay depends on the size of the protection group and the network.
+The main performance metric that we measure is the ASE state update and state retrieval delay at the time of sealing and unsealing.
+In this case we disregard disk I/O, which we consider later (Section VII-C).
+This operation includes counter distribution/retrieval to and from the protection group over the network, and thus the delay depends on the size of the protection group and the network.
 Depending on the ASE, such updates may be needed frequently.
-The ASE unsealing is a local operation, and thus constant time and fast (e.g., $10 \mu s$ depending on the size of the sealed data).
-The ME start requires network communication, but this operation would be normally performed only once per platform boot, and thus the operation is not time-critical.
+The ASE unsealing is a local operation, and thus constant time and fast (e.g., 10 μ s depending on the size of the sealed data).
+The ME start would be normally performed only once per platform boot, and thus the operation is not time-critical.

-Additionally, we measure the theoretical system throughput, measured as the number of state update operations that one platform or an entire protection group can process (encompassing only the system protocol overhead).
-In our implementation, all the messages passed between the nodes were 224 bytes, where 200 bytes indicate the encrypted payload and the remaining 24 bytes is the header containing routing information and sent in plain text.
-We report state average update delays and system throughput over 100,000 executions for the first and second experimental setup, and 100 executions fot the third experimanetal setup (due to larger networking times).
+In our implementation, all the messages passed between the nodes were 224 bytes, where 200 bytes indicate the encrypted payload and the remaining 24 bytes is the header containing routing information and sent in plaintext.
+We report state average update delays over 100,000 executions for the first and second experimental setup, and 100 executions for the third experimental setup (due to larger networking times).